-If you are facing a criminal charge, it is important to ensure that you have a criminal defence lawyer who will fight for you.
-Criminal records can cause problems for years to come, preventing you from obtaining employment, volunteering in the community, traveling to the United States or other countries, as well as the stigma that comes with having a criminal record.
-Asaf Rashid believes strongly that criminal records should be avoided wherever possible.
+Asaf Rashid takes very seriously the responsibility of defence against criminal charges.
+Criminal records can cause problems for years to come, preventing you from obtaining employment, volunteering in the community, travelling to the United States or other countries, as well as the stigma that comes with having a criminal record.

-Asaf will also factor in immigration consequences if you are a temporary resident or a permanent resident and could face possible removal from Canada in the event of a conviction.
+Asaf is also an immigration lawyer and understands immigration consequences of criminal charges.
+He will factor in immigration consequences if you are a temporary resident or a permanent resident and could face possible removal from Canada in the event of a conviction.
 For those who are not Canadian citizens, it is important to ensure that the immigration consequences are considered by you as well as the Crown and the judge.

 As noted, Asaf has experience defending against protest-related charges.
 As a community activist for many years, he also appreciates the context in which such charges take place, often involving individuals and groups taking action to oppose or government decisions or private developments that impact them, where they put themselves at risk of possible arrest.
 He also understands that part of maintaining the health and potential of social movements involves overcoming legal challenges along the way, including criminal charges.
 He also can offer groups an informational workshop on protest law to help them better understand the kinds of situations that could lead to arrests at a protest, as well as consequences.

 Please contact Asaf if you would like to book an appointment.
 He offers a free phone consultation for up to a half hour.